How an LLC Protects You

 - Protection from business liability.
 An LLC can keep your personal and professional assets distinct and separate.
 Suppose a creditor seeks money from an LLC.
 That same credit or does not automatically get to attach your personal assets in his or her lawsuit.

 - Protection from the acts of other owners.
 A general partnership exposes all partners to liability against the business.
 When your partner causes liability, you are on the hook.
 An LLC, conversely, can shield you from the legal and/or financial repercussions of missteps that other LLC members take.

 - Asset protection.
 Let’s say someone sues you personally.
 There are provisions in the law to prevent the seizure of assets you hold in an LLC.
-A corporation, sole proprietorship or general partnership does not typically offer this type of protection.
 A family limited partnership (FLP) can as well.
+This is called charging order protection.
 However, unlike an LLC, lawsuits against the FLP can directly attack the general partner who controls the FLP.
+A corporation, sole proprietorship or general partnership does not typically offer this type of protection.

 - Control.
 Forming a limited liability company instead of a corporation can prevent an unwanted individual, such as a judgement creditor, from taking over or participating in your business affairs.

 While an LLC can be quite an effective asset protection instrument, it is by no means perfect.
 Legislation differs among states and even more so once you consider offshore locations.
 Be sure you are familiar with the LLC regulations in the jurisdiction where you choose to establish your company.
 A single-member LLC (SMLLC) may not provide you with as much protection as a multi-member LLC (MMLLC) in most states.